caobinzi/origami/docs/foreach.md

     (c + 1, ts + line.size)
   }
 ```
-And this gets worse if I need to keep track of more state (to check intermediary headers for example) or if I need to "finalize" the end result (to compute a the average line size for example).
+And this gets worse if I need to keep track of more state (to check intermediary headers for example) or if I need to "finalize" the end result (to compute the average line size for example).

 On the other hand a `Fold` is very composable because it provides all the required functionality - initialization, folding, finalization - at once:
 ```scala